 You also should have some type of pre-vasectomy counseling.
 At the Vasectomy and Reversal Centers of Florida, patients can do their counseling online.
 A vasectomy is a voluntary procedure and we want to make sure you feel comfortable with what you are doing.
-Click here to review the online counseling video.
+Click the image below to see Dr. Curington explain the vasectomy process:

 How do you prepare for a vasectomy?

 Avoid aspirin and any other “blood-thinning” medications for a week before your procedure.
 Of course, if you take aspirin or an anticoagulant for treatment after a heart-attack, stroke, or other serious medical issue, discuss this with your primary care physician first.

 Shave the front of the scrotum and base of the penis the day before your vasectomy.
 Having a “hair-free zone” makes the procedure much easier for the doctor.

 Take a regular shower with soap on the morning of your procedure.
 Get a good lather going and rinse well.
 You don’t need to buy any special soap; normal bath soap is excellent.